Nauru: Demographics

-Nauru is one of the most densely populated Westernized countries in the South Pacific.

 The official languages of Nauru are Nauruan and English.
 Nauruan is a distinct Micronesian language, which is spoken by 96% of ethnic Nauruans at home.
 English is widely spoken and is the language of government and commerce.
+Nauruan Pidgin English is an endangered English-based pidgin, formed through the merger of the extinct Chinese Pidgin English and some form of Pacific Pidgin English.